alinmih/MyDotNetRepository/README.md

 7. TournamentTracker	- Multilayered architecture app with object-oriented design written in C#.

-8. ProductionManagement - ASP.NET app for production environment used for workflow from price offer to product production schedule.
+8. ProductionManagement - ASP.NET app for production environment used to manage the workflow from price offer to product production schedule.